Occupational Hearing Loss, Industrial Deafness

 6. We have helped thousands of sick employees claim compensation.

-7. Not only that, but we fight for the maximum compensation for your occupational illness, because ultimately your job is to make the company successful, and they should at least ensure your health and well-being in exchange.
+7. Not only that, but we fight for the maximum compensation for your occupational illness, because ultimately your job is to make the company successful, and they should ensure your health and well-being in exchange.

 8. When we calculate your claim amount, we factor in loss of earnings, general expenses and any ongoing costs incurred by your condition, so that you get the highest level of compensation due to you.